pneyrinck/corecontrol/README.md

 ###### CC Protocol

 While Core Control supports OSC protocol, it provides the new CC message protocol which solves limitations of OSC.
-CC protocol messages for realtime control are very small no matter how complex of a system is built.
+CC protocol messages for realtime control can be very small no matter how complex of a system is built.
 CC messages can be binary or text and can be sent over a wire using any transport layer such as UDP, TCP, and MIDI Sysex.
-One type of CC message is an OSC message which makes it  very easy to connect Core Control modules to legacy OSC systems.
+One type of CC message is an OSC message which makes itvery easy to connect Core Control modules to legacy OSC systems.
 The CC protocol provides other message types that let you build systems easily that can go way beyond what OSC is capable of.
 Core Control uses web sockets for TCP messaging which makes it easy to use in web browsers, servers, and the internet.

 ###### Core Control Modules